SpecFlowOSS/SpecFlow/docs/Guides/DriverPattern.md

 # Driver Pattern

-The Driver Pattern is simply an additional layer between your step definitions and your automation code.

-Over the years, we noticed that a good practice to organize your bindings and automation code is to keep the code in the bindings very short (around 10 lines) and easy understandable.
+Over the years, we've noticed that a good practice for organizing bindings and automation code is to keep the code in bindings short (around 10 lines) and easy to understand.
+The Driver Pattern can be used to provide an additional layer between your step definitions and automation code.

-This gives you following benefits:
+Using a Driver Pattern in your test set up provides the following benefits:

 - easier to maintain your test automation code
   As you split your code into multiple parts, it gets easier to maintain